A mastopexy (breast lift) is reshaping and raising sagging (ptotic) breast tissues and the nipple

 Dr Sanki and Dr Kotronakis, your breast lift surgeons in Sydney, will listen to your concerns regarding your breast size and shape, and ask what your goals are.
 Most women see a plastic surgeon for breast lift Sydney surgery after suffering many years and after considering the surgery for a long time.
 While breast lift Sydney surgery is a safe and commonly performed operation, the consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.
 Any additional health problems that might affect your treatment will be identified.

 Following this, your breasts will be examined, with clinical measurements and photographs taken.
-It is a Medicare requirement that women seeking a breast lift in Sydney must have their photos mailed for pre-approval by the Medicare Claims officer.

 Written information will be provided to you, so that you can consider your options.
 A breast lift is a major operation, so a second consultation to discuss the advice you are given is recommended.